intgr/ego/README.md

 **Ego** is a tool to run Linux desktop applications under a different local user.
 Currently integrates with Wayland, Xorg, PulseAudio and xdg-desktop-portal.
 You may think of it as `xhost` for Wayland and PulseAudio.
-This is done using filesystem ACLs and `xhost` command.
+This is done using filesystem ACLs and X11 host access control.

 Disclaimer: **DO NOT RUN UNTRUSTED PROGRAMS VIA EGO.** However, using ego is more secure than running applications directly under your primary user.